yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **First, what were the past challenges?**

-Historically, Company B had a limited crusher lineup, which resulted in weak appeal as a solution provider.
-It was difficult to compete as a comprehensive solution provider.
+In the past, Company B had a limited crusher lineup, which made it hard for us to compete as a full-solution provider.

-Furthermore, past exchange rates—specifically the strong yen—negatively affected profitability, forcing us to withdraw from the market.
+In addition, the strong yen hurt profitability, and we eventually had to exit the market.

 **So what is the current issue?**

 To be honest, Company B currently does not have a dedicated mobile crusher team, and we cannot allocate resources.
-While we have a strong desire to revive this excellent product, we haven't been able to realize it due to internal resource constraints.
+While we really want to revive this product, we haven’t been able to do so because of limited internal resources.

 **However, there is a new opportunity here.**